 The Bleeding Edge

-The documentary features an orthopedic doctor who was implanted with a metal on metal hip replacement, a DePuy ASR, which was marketed towards people who lead active lifestyles.
-However, within months of receiving the replacement, he started noticing weird symptoms that included things like confusion and repeating himself when speaking.
+The recently released Netflix documentary The Bleeding Edge features an orthopedic doctor who had a DePuy ASR metal on metal hip replacement, which was marketed towards people who lead active lifestyles.
+Within months of receiving the replacement, he started noticing weird symptoms that included confusion and repeating himself when speaking.
 These are both signs of dementia.

-The symptoms got so bad that he experienced a mental breakdown and trashed his hotel room while at a medical conference.
+The symptoms got so bad that he experienced a mental breakdown while at a medical conference.
 Doctors searched for answers to what could cause this vast change in the doctor’s health.
 When tests looking for metal ions in his body returned, the levels showed 100 times higher than normal.

 There’s no single test to diagnose dementia.
 Instead, it is diagnosed after doctors speak with their patients about symptoms, check medical histories and performs lab tests.

-Additionally, if you show signs of dementia and have a metal on metal hip replacement, it may be a sign that you are experiencing negative reactions to high metal ion levels in your body.
-In result, you should speak to your doctor about any medical concerns you have about your metal on metal hip replacement.
+If you show signs of dementia and have a metal on metal hip replacement, it may be evidence that you are experiencing negative reactions to high metal ion levels in your body.

 - Difficulty remembering recent conversations